pablohenriq/lottery-play/ruby/README.md

-# MegaSena written in Ruby Lang
+# Lottery Play: written in Ruby Lang

 ### Enter in ruby directory